 stratum+ssl://eth.2miners.com:12020 (Ethereum pool 2Miners for SSL connection).

 --devices allows you to use only the necessary video cards for mining.
-After –devices, specify the indices of the video cards that you want to use, separated by commas, while the first video card has an index of 0.
-For example, if you have a rig of 6 video cards, the indices of the video cards go from 0 to 5.
+After --devices, specify the indices of the video cards you want to use, separated by commas, while the first video card has an index of 0.
+For example, if you have a rig of 6 video cards, the video card indices go from 0 to 5.
 Adding a parameter

 --devices 0,1,2,3,5 will start mining on all video cards except the fifth one (with index 4).

 You can adjust the temperature of the video cards using the parameters